Far-right AfD kingmakers in German state election | DW | 05.02.2020

 Thuringia held its state election all the way back in October, with the ruling Left party winning the highest share of the votes at 31%.
 At the same time, however, the AfD more than doubled its own support to come in second at 23.4% of the vote.

-The AfD is an ethno-nationalist party that is opposed to non-European immigration, what the perceive as the "Islamization" of Germany, and is opposed to reforms that tackle climate change.
+The AfD is an ethno-nationalist party that is opposed to non-European immigration, which it perceives as the "Islamization" of Germany, and is opposed to reforms that tackle climate change.

-Only two hours after the vote in the state capital of Erfurt, protestors had already gathered outside the parliament building:
+Protestors began gathering outside the parliament building only two hours after the vote in the state capital of Erfurt:

 A single vote